Artificial Intelligence Guidelines

 Federation University is committed to building AI literacy in all staff and students.

 Students are encouraged to explore and use AI technologies as tools for learning and research under the guidance of teaching staff.
 Course and unit coordinators must clearly define the extent to which AI tools can be utilised in coursework.
 Trainers and assessors will provide guidance to VET students on when AI technology can be utilised in learning and assessment activities.
+Independent Capability assessment tasks must be invigilated for assurance of learning.
+For Integrated Application tasks, staff must consider how students can acknowledge AI use and explain this in the Course/ Unit Description.

 2. Learning, teaching and assessment design and practice

-Where AI is permitted, it is likely to impact the expectations made of students to demonstrate learning or attainment of learning at various stages of their studies.
-Regular review of learning outcomes and associated assessment is required to ensure that learning and assessment is focused on learning tasks not readily performed by AI.
+Where AI use is expected it is likely to impact the expectations made of students to demonstrate learning or attainment of learning at various stages of their studies.
+Students need to be reflective and critical users of the information provided by GenAI tools.

 3. Student academic achievement

-Federation University supports the use of AI to identify students who are ‘at-risk’ early in their education.
+Federation University supports the use of AI tools to identify students who are ‘at-risk’ early in their education.
 The University will use data collected to report to funding and regulatory bodies as required.
 Students will be provided with information on available student support services as appropriate.
 Students have the option to access these as deemed appropriate.

 4. Academic integrity and misconduct